 6. The Grange

 Vegetarian hotspot The Grange is making food as beautiful as the restaurant itself.
 The menu features sweet potato hash with poaches eggs, chocolate chip waffles, grits with jalapeño, salsa, and guacamole, a kim chi burrito, and a quinoa salad with avocado, beets, and sunflower seeds.
+This is one of the healthier places to get brunch in Providence.

 5. Corner Café